theharvardcrimson/comp-materials/asst/2/asst2.md

 Again, if at any point you have an issue, let Jessica (jessica.zhu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) know!
 Don't bash your head against the wall.
 We're here to help.

-We've also included some distribution code you'll need to complete this assignment; [Find it here](https://github.com/harvard-crimson/comp/tree/master/assignment2/distribution_code).
+The distribution code you'll need to complete this assignment is in the [comp git repo](https://github.com/harvard-crimson/comp).

-> __TODO__: Download the distribution code.

 ## Get set up
 Doing this assignment will require the use of some third-party libraries.
 Check out our document at [setting up](https://github.com/harvard-crimson/comp/blob/master/general/setting_up.md) to get yourself ready to download some libraries.
 If you have any questions about it, definitely shoot one of us an email and we'll help you out :).